How to keep your tax and financial information in order in preparation for unexpected disasters.

 Keeping your financial information in order in preparation for unexpected disasters, is something that certified public accountant Kem Washington preaches.

-She should know.
-Washington, an instructor of accounting at Dillard University in New Orleans, experienced the devastation of Hurricane Katrina in 2005, losing her home to the flooding that occurred after the levees broke.
+Kem should know.
+As an instructor of accounting at Dillard University in New Orleans, experienced the devastation of Hurricane Katrina in 2005, losing the family home to the flooding that occurred after the levees broke.

 The cornerstone of disaster preparedness—whether for a home or a business—is keeping your comprehensive financial information ready to take with you in case you need to make a quick escape, Washington says.